Yeabsra-Henok/Yeabsra-Henok/README.md

 Front-end Developer
 -------------------

-Front-end web developer flient in Reactjs and Nodejs
+Front-end web developer fluent in Reactjs and Nodejs

 * 🌍  I'm based in Addis Ababa, Ethiopia
 * 🖥️  See my portfolio at [Yeabsra.com](http://yeabsra.com)